-The agreements contain provisions that, subject to PRC law, (i) the loans can only be repaid to Sohu by transferring the shares of High Century or Beijing Sohu to Sohu, (ii) the shares of High Century or Beijing Sohu cannot be transferred without the approval of Sohu, and (iii) Sohu has the right to appoint all directors and senior management personnel of High Century and Beijing Sohu.
+The agreements contain provisions that, subject to PRC law, (i) the loans can only be repaid to Sohu by transferring the shares of High Century or Beijing Sohu cannot be transferred without the approval of Sohu, and (iii) Sohu has the right to appoint all directors and senior management personnel of High Century and Beijing Sohu.
 Dr. Charles Zhang and the other employee borrowers have pledged all of their shares in High Century and Beijing Sohu as collateral for the loans and the loans bear no interest and are due on demand after November 2003, in the case of High Century, and the earlier of a demand or 2010, in the case of Beijing Sohu, or, in either case, at such time as Dr. Charles Zhang or the other employee borrowers, as the case may be, is not an employee of Sohu.
 Sohu does not intend to request repayment of the loans as long as PRC regulations prohibit it from directly investing in businesses being undertaken by High Century and Beijing Sohu.